 With all that in mind, is it worth rehiring a boomerang employee if they decide they want to return to their former position?

-While it was taboo just a few decades ago to rehire an employee that quit, industries are now becoming more accepting of hiring boomerang employees.
+While it was taboo just a few decades ago to rehire an employee who previously quit, industries are now becoming more accepting of hiring boomerang employees.

-There are many advantages to hiring boomerang employees, particularly that they will require less training.
+There are many advantages to hiring boomerang employees.
+One advantage in particular is that they require less training.

 Unless your company underwent a merger or significant culture changes, a boomerang employee is familiar with your organization.
 They know your policies, understand your corporate culture and values, and don’t need to ask anyone where to find the washroom.